yang-mingzhou/PINN-D/README.md

 -----

 ### 2022/3/15
-Version 1.0 Define the pipeline in readme.md, scripts for trajectory generation and graph download
+Version 1.0 Define the pipeline in readme.md, scripts for trajectory generation, graph download and mapmatching